 You can lower your debt by refusing to acknowledge the part of your debt that has been accrued by significantly high interest rates.
 You may be able to challenge an interest rate that is extremely high.
 Your initial agreement likely included a commitment to pay interest.
 If you decide to sue your creditors, you should be able to have the interest rates recognized as too high.

-You should consider talking to directly with your creditors when you are trying to improve your credit.
-Maintaining contact shows your good faith and can help you minimize further debt.
+As you work toward repairing your credit score, you should be willing to cooperate and work with your creditors.
+Doing so will help you to ensure that you do not go further into debt and make your credit worse.
 You can even ask for help, such as pushing back the due date of your monthly payments or reducing the interest rate.

 If you are looking into a credit counselor, be sure to find out information about them before you choose to use them.
 The industry is rife with fraud and people with ulterior motives, so finding a legitimate credit counselor can be challenging.
 Other options are clearly scams.
 Consumers should always check to see if a credit counselor is not a scam before deciding to use them.